nabarunbaruaAIML/CML_with_DVC_on_Transformer_NLP/README.md

     dvcorg/cml-py3
 ```

 Keep the EC2 Instance Running so that we can use it in GitHub Action.
 Once Workflow is finished, you can either shutdown or terminate the EC2 Instance.
+Also, the same instance which is latched with the github repository can be found listed as a runner in the cloud runner section of Github.

 ### STEP 06- commit and push the changes to the remote repository
 ```bash